Counselor in Training (C.I.T) Program

-During the first week of camp, CITs participate in activities with older campers, observing how experienced staff members teach activities, manage camper behavior, and make camp fun!
-These same experiened staff give CIT’s the basics of how to be a camp counselor, and check in and debrief with CIT’s each day.
+During the first week of camp, CITs participate in activities with other campers, observe how staff members teach activities, manage camper behavior, and make camp fun!
+With daily support, our CIT Director guides CITs through the basics of how to be a camp counselor and provide meaningful debriefs to reflect on their experiences.

-In Week 2, CITs work with counselors to build lesson plans for the activities they will be teaching, and work together to organize and prepare for the CIT Evening Program.
+In Week 2, CITs work with directors to build lesson plans for the activities they will be teaching alongside counselors.
+They will also work collaboratively with other CITs to organize and prepare for the all-camp CIT Evening Program and “Themed Special” day.

-Then, it’s time to put it all together!
-For the final week CITs apply their knowledge and skills by taking on a larger role in the cabin and around camp.
-With help from counselors, they teach activities and, working with their peers, orgranize and lead an all-camp Evening Program.
+For the final week, it’s time to put it all together!
+CITs apply their knowledge and skills by taking on a larger role in the cabin and around camp.
+With support from counselors and directors, they will lead activities and execute their all-camp evening program.

 CITs additionally gain experience by helping with CGL’s facility, kitchen, and hospitality areas.
 They meet regularly with a director to talk about leadership in camp and beyond, as well as receive support for situations and challenges that come up during their session.

 1. Parents apply through the regular camper application and select the “10 grade (CIT only)” option.
 If your camper is in 11th grade, please add that in the comment section of the application.
 Spots are not guaranteed and the enrollment deposit will not be charged until the CIT completes this entire application process and is accepted.